 Subject to the requirements of the Central Bank UCITS Regulations (in particular Regulation 10(1) of the Central Bank UCITS Regulations) and this Prospectus, the ICAV may on behalf of a Sub-Fund (an Investor Sub-Fund) acquire Shares in another Sub-Fund (an Investee Sub-Fund).
 Where the ICAV intends to do so, this will be disclosed in the relevant Supplement of the Investor Sub-Fund.
 The Investment Manager may not charge its annual fee in respect of that portion of an Investor Sub-Fund's assets which are invested in an Investee Sub-Fund unless otherwise permitted by the Central Bank.
 Cross investment in a Sub-Fund may not be made if that Sub-Fund holds Shares in another Sub-Fund.
-Where a Sub-Fund (the Investing Fund) invests in the shares of other Sub-Funds (each a Receiving Fund), the rate of the annual management fee which investors in the Investing Fund are charged in respect of that portion of the Investing Fund's assets invested in Receiving Funds (whether such fee is paid directly at Investing Fund level, indirectly at the level of the receiving Funds or a combination of both) shall not exceed the rate of the maximum annual management fee which investors in the Investing Fund may be charged in respect of the Investing Fund as a result of its investments in the Receiving Fund.
+Where a Sub-Fund (the Investing Fund) invests in the shares of other Sub-Funds (each a Receiving Fund), the rate of the annual management fee which investors in the Investing Fund are charged in respect of that portion of the Investing Fund's assets invested in Receiving Funds (whether such fee is paid directly at Investing Fund level, indirectly at the level of the receiving Funds or a combination of both) shall not exceed the rate of the maximum annual management fee which investors in the Investing Fund may be charged in respect of the balance of the Investing Funds assets, such that there shall be no double charging of the annual management fee to the Investing Fund as a result of its investments in the Receiving Fund.
 This provision is also applicable to the annual fee charged by the Investment Manager where the fee is paid directly out of the assets of the relevant Sub-Fund.